Faholan/All-Hail-Chaos/README.md

 A bot I developed during quarantine

 ## Setting up
+### Database

+This bot uses PostgreSQL for the database.
+You must have installed PostgreSQL on your machine, and then edit the credentials in `data.py`

 ### data.py

 You need to rename the file `data/data_example.py` into `data/data.py`, and then change some values :